Program MakeMap

 waypoint

-Notice that the generated kml-file is showed in the left 'Places' panel of the Google Earth program.
-You could add there the GPS track kml- file (Vechtdal in this example) and save the combined result again as file map.kml in the jAlbum output directory.
-You can convert a gpx-file made by a GPS to a km-file with my program ConvertTrack, but it is also possible to open a gpx-file in the Google Earth program and add this as a 'GPS Device'.
+Note that the generated KML file is shown in the left “Places” panel of Google Earth.
+You can add a GPS track KML file there (Path in this example) and save the combined result again as map.kml in the jAlbum output directory.
+You can convert a GPX file created by a GPS device into a KML file using my ConvertTrack program, but you can also open a GPX file directly in Google Earth and add it as a “GPS Device”.

-If you create a Google Earth kml-file with the waypoints, you can also automatically create a web page GoogleMap.html file in the output directory to show the contents of the kml-file in the browser, if you set check-mark 'Make web-page'.
-In that case after the creation of a map the 'Show Waypoints in Map web-page' will be enabled to view the map with your browser on the Google Maps site:
+If you create a Google Earth KML file with the waypoints, you can also automatically create a GoogleMap.html web page in the output directory to display the contents of the KML file in your browser, by enabling the “Make web‑page” option.
+In that case, after generating the map, the “Show Waypoints in Map web‑page” button will be enabled, allowing you to view the map in your browser using Google Maps:

-Googl Maps waypoints
+Google Maps waypoints

-With the 'OpenStreetMap' check-mark set you see:
+With the “OpenStreetMap” option enabled, you will see:

 waypoint